data-man-34/TensorFlow-Projects/README.md

 # Various Neural Networks Projects by TensorFlow
-This repository contains different kinds of Neural Networks Projects implemented in TensorFlow.
+This repository contains different kinds of Neural Networks projects implemented in TensorFlow.

 # Requirements
 ------------------- ---------